malayparida2000/two-node-toolbox/README.md

 **Two-Node with Arbiter (TNA)**: Two master nodes with a separate arbiter node for quorum.
 See [docs/arbiter/README.md](docs/arbiter/README.md)

 **Two-Node with Fencing (TNF)**: Two master nodes with BMC-based fencing for automated node recovery.
 See [docs/fencing/README.md](docs/fencing/README.md)

+## Troubleshooting with Claude Code

+If you're using [Claude Code](https://claude.ai/code), it can help you troubleshoot etcd issues on two-node fencing clusters.
+Simply ask Claude to diagnose your etcd problems and it will automatically collect diagnostics, analyze the cluster state, and recommend remediation steps.
+See [.claude/commands/etcd/README.md](.claude/commands/etcd/README.md) for details.